 And yes-that counts as making your meditation 30 seconds longer!

 Wherever you meditate, be it on a bean bag chair or a Buddhist prayer cushion – you should follow the meditation tips above.
 Even if it takes you way longer than you thought to have a clear brain for just ten seconds.

-There’s a reason they call meditation a practice-because that’s what it takes.
-Commitment to learning and willingness to take the time out of your day.
+There’s a reason they call meditation practice because that’s what it takes — the commitment to learning and willingness to take the time out of your day.